Two Sides of La Lupe

-Two Sides of La Lupe, also known as Dos Lados de La Lupe is an album by La Lupe and Tito Puente.
+Two Sides of La Lupe, also known as Dos Lados de La Lupe, is an album by La Lupe.
 It was released by Tico Records in 1968.

-AllMusic gave the album a rating of three stars.

 In his book Tropics of Desire, Jose Quiroga wrote that, in Two Sides of La Lupe, the "dialectical modes are more fully fleshed out."
 Referring to the cover art, Quiroga posits that the photograph on the left depicts the impish boogaloo singer, while the photograph on the right is her "bolero pose" in which she uses the chair "as a shield for the sexy vulnerability of sadness."